bess-cater/Data-Mining-Class/README.md

 1) [EDA](#eda) was conducted;

-2) [Different model](#modelling) were used to predict level of stress as variable dependent on sleep characteristics variables.
+2) [Different models](#modelling) were used to predict level of stress as variable dependent on sleep characteristics variables.

 3) [Color Decision Tree](#color-dt) was constructed to better visualize the data in the dataset.